goblinhack/c-plus-plus-examples/std_sort_with_custom_iterators/README.md

     bool operator==(const MyReverseIterator<T>& it) const { return (dataptr == it.get_const_ptr()); }
 ```
 One other note, that the STL will expect the following traits to be provided within
 your iterator.
-It you don't provide these. lots of errors :)
+It you don't provide these, lots of errors :)
 ```C++
 template<typename T> class MyIterator {
     ...